Sustainable Tourism for Palawan [2019 Updated]

 Another thing that Palawan is famous for is that it’s home to the world’s largest natural clam pearl.
 Weighing 34 kilograms, it was found by a fisherman in about 2006 in the sea off the coast of Palawan Island.
 Unaware of its value, the fisherman kept it under his bed as a good luck charm.
 Philippine officials believe the pearl — 61cm wide and 30cm long — is the biggest of its kind.
 In 2016 the fisherman turned the pearl over to Puerto Princesa City tourism office.
 Gemologists estimate the pearl to be worth $130 million.

-Please leave your comments below and share with friends and family to bring more awareness towards sustainable tourism and litter disposal!
+Please take a look at the related links below, and don’t forget to leave your comments below and share with friends and family to bring more awareness towards sustainable tourism and litter disposal!